palewire/django-bakery/docs/buildableviews.rst

         The template you would like Django to render.
 You need to override this if you don't want to rely on the Django ``ListView`` defaults.

+.. class:: BuildableDetailView

+    Render and build a "detail" page about an object or a series of pages about a list of objects.
+Extended from Django's generic `DetailView <https://docs.djangoproject.com/en/dev/ref/class-based-views/generic-display/#detailview>`_.

+    .. attribute:: queryset:

+        The Django model instance the objects are looked up from.

+    .. attribute: template_name

+        The name of the template you would like Django to render.
+You need to override this if you don't want to rely on the Django defaults.